kamranzafar/rest-auth-proxy/README.md

 The server response is in json format, and returns the following on successful authentication
 > {"status":"SUCCESS","lookup":{"cn":"testuser","homeDirectory":"/home/testuser","loginShell":"/bin/bash"}}

-The auth server also supports base64 encoded username and password, which can easily be turned on/off by configuring the *ldap.base64* property in the *conf/auth.conf* configuration file.
+The auth-proxy server also supports base64 encoded username and password, which can easily be turned on/off by configuring the *ldap.base64* property in the *conf/auth.conf* configuration file.
 If base64 encoding is enabled, the username and password must be encoded before passing to the server.

 License